SerCom-KC/cartoon-network-schedule/next-showings.md

 06:00AM Clarence - Lost in the Supermarket; Pretty Great Day with a Girl
 06:30AM Craig of the Creek - The Final Book; The Future is Cardboard
 07:00AM Craig of the Creek - The Brood; Too Many Treasures
-07:30AM Clarence - Dollar Hunt; The Forgotten
+07:30AM Clarence - The Forgotten; Dollar Hunt
 08:00AM Clarence - Zoo; Man of the House
 08:30AM Craig of the Creek - Wildernessa; Escape from Family Dinner
 09:00AM Clarence - A Sumoful Mind; The Trade